Updated on 2026-02-27 GMT+08:00

 String

-The IAM token authentication.
-Ensure that the project ID contained in the token matches the project ID in the request URI.
+The token used for IAM authentication.
+Ensure that the project ID in the token matches the project ID in the request URI.

 Table 3 Request body parameters